Training in the Responsible Conduct of Research

 The University of Iowa is obligated to ensure that faculty, staff, and students conducting research are trained in the responsible conduct of research (RCR).
 Federal and private funding agencies are requiring increased compliance and oversight to ensure that researchers are meeting mandated RCR training.
 As a premier academic research institution training the country’s future generations of researchers, it is imperative that we instill basic principles of scholarly integrity and ethical approaches to meet the needs of the University’s research mission.

 It is recommended that all graduate students and postdoctoral researchers consider this training, irrespective of their source of funding.
-The concepts and principles discussed in the course mentioned above are highly relevant to academic scholars in all discipline areas.
-The Graduate College also works with departments and programs to assist them in developing more discipline-specific courses.
+The concepts and principles discussed are highly relevant to academic scholars in all discipline areas.

 For additional information on the University’s programs in the Responsible Conduct of Research, visit the following URL on the OVPR web site: http://research.uiowa.edu/responsible-conduct-research